 It will require either an additional fee – or an unusually pressing client – to ensure same day, or under one week delivery.

-8. Extreme Social Media Activity
+8. Extreme Social Media Consultant

 Good script consultants just don’t have the time to be tweeting 30 times a day, or lodged firmly on Facebook chat.